pcraciunoiu/embrangler_pelican/content/posts/2017-12-27-belated-birthday-resolutions.md

 The "big changes" I felt coming in this area mostly materialized around an inner realization:

 * I am a leader.
 I am confident.
 Either I know the way, or I know how to go about finding the way.
-* I am strong and I can attempt anything and likely succeed
+* I am strong and I can attempt anything and likely succeed.
 * I value my health and my body, and my body is finally ready to put on some muscle.

 Overall I would grade this a bit higher on the spiritual side.
 The physical side needed more attention (e.g. when I was working too hard).
 So I got docked.